temporalio/documentation/docs/php/index.md

+The Temporal TypeScript PHP provides a framework for Temporal Application development in the PHP language.
+The SDK contains the following tools:

+- A Temporal Client to communicate with a Temporal Cluster
+- APIs to use within your Workflows
+- APIs to create and manage Worker Entities and Worker Processes

+**Get the SDK**

 The Temporal PHP SDK is available as composer package and can be installed using the following command in a root of your project:

 ```bash